12. Contact Us

 – Data about you provided by third parties (we’re not receiving or interested in receiving more data specifically about you or any other individually identifiable users -- we’re only interested in overall patterns of use).

 f.
 Right to object: You can always object to the processing of your personal data.
-This should be unnecessary since on the profile page you can...
+This should be unnecessary since you can...

 If for some reason these options don’t seem to meet your needs, look to the end of this policy for contact info.